Dame-Dango/STACKtheFlags2020/re/An invitation/README.md

 //     debugger
 // }
 ```
+Since `eee` was the parameter we had to check what was the value of `eee`.
 Upon further inspection we know the `iii(x)` was called at the end of the javascript and since x had only 2 values for 3 choices there was only 8 possible combination for it.
 After some further adjustment the flag appeared in the alert with the code below